Younge site: Late Woodland pottery

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists often find pottery to be a useful tool in analyzing a prehistoric culture.
+It is usually plentiful at a site and the details of manufacture and decoration are useful indicators of time, space and culture.

 No whole or completely reconstructable vessels were found at the site.
 Therefore, the researchers looked primarily at rim sherds and distinctive body sherds to analyze the pottery.

 The pottery was all grit-tempered, Late Woodland ware.
 Most had a cord-wrapped paddle impressed finish, sometimes partially smoothed over.

 Almost all sherds had some form of decoration.
 Several types of decorative motifs were identified: